Filing a Tax Return for a Deceased Individual in Canada

 When someone passes away, in addition to regular income tax, they may or may not have to pay tax on what they owned.
 The Final Return is how the legal representative finds out if the deceased owes any income tax.
-Like all other debts, income tax has to be paid by the estate first, before people can inherit; that is called “settling the estate”.
-The NOA for the deceased tax return is one of the documents the legal representative needs in order to get a clearance certificate and distribute property from the estate.
+Like all other debts, income tax has to be paid by the estate first, before people can inherit; called “settling the estate”.
+The NOA for the deceased tax return is one of the documents the legal representative needs to get a clearance certificate and distribute property from the estate.

 What is the difference between a beneficiary and an inheritor?